Znack/front-end-tips/javascript.md

 ## JQuery
 #### Duplicate all classes with prefixes `js-` that you use in JavaScript
  Don't rely on classes that you also use for styling, sometimes you will change them because you will need new appearance.
-With such action you will break the scripts also!
+With such action, you will break the scripts also!
 This tip will save you from double event handlers or outdated listeners
  `<div class="open-popup-button js-open-popup-button"></div>`
  In js-files you will use only second class:
  `$('.js-open-popup-button').click(...);`